mattkrebs2000/VideosReactNative/ReadMe.md

 ## Input proper Video functionality in React Native

-This repository contains an example of a Video presented from with the flow of UI and also from within a Modal.
+This repository contains an example of a Video presented from within the flow of UI and also from within a Modal.